 My daughter is allergic to tree nuts, and so far we’ve been able to manage them well.
-She avoids all products with obvious nuts and when in doubt we ask.
-But, when we recently traveled out of the country to the Cayman Islands, I did have some concerns.
-We’d be eating foods that weren’t as familiar to us, and I wasn’t sure how experienced the locals would be with a tree nut allergy.
-But, we were lucky in that it was an English speaking country – I knew at least there wasn’t going to be anything lost in translation.
-If you are traveling with food allergies, here are some tips that can help.
+She avoids all products with obvious nuts and of course, we always talk to the local staff asking specifically about allergens.
+When we travel, especially when we go out of the country, we always have some concerns.
+When traveling, we are often eating foods that weren’t as familiar to us, and different countries handle allergies in very different ways.
+If you are visiting non-English speaking countries, it can be even more challenging.
+Traveling with food allergies?
+Here are some tips that can help.

 Tips for Traveling With Food Allergies